 If you could select one object to best represent who you are,

 what would it be?

 Take a photograph of an object that tells us something about your identity; who you are, whether personally, physically, or culturally and email it to us.

-Photos will be printed and displayed in The Scotiabank Studio which can accommodate 4000 4 x 6 inch-sized images, so spread the word and help us to fill the walls!
+Photos will be printed and displayed in The Scotiabank Studio, so spread the word and help us to fill the walls!